Reviews You Can Rely On

 Style

-Color-blocked designs with different colored hoods, bodies, and sleeves continue to be the latest style on the slopes, as is found on the Norrona Lofoten and the Arc'teryx Sentinel.
+Color-block designs with different colored hoods, bodies, and sleeves continue to be the latest style on the slopes, as is found on the Arc'teryx Sentinel, Norrona Lofoten, and Outdoor Research Snowcrew.
 We also love contrasting zippers like on the Sentinel and the super-stylish Flylow Billie Coat.
+The Halfdays Lawrence offers a modern, more cropped look that comes in a bunch of fun colors, from brights to pastels to earth tones.
+The small details on this jacket give it a fashionable look, while the long list of features gives it high utility.
+We love it when fashion meets function.

-We dig the look of long hemlines like on the Arc'teryx Sentinel, Norrona Lofoten, and Black Diamond Recon Stretch.
-These jackets, along with the Outdoor Research Carbide, taper at the waist and extend back out, creating a look that flatters natural contours.
+We dig the look of long but streamlined drop hems like on the Arc'teryx Sentinel, Norrona Lofoten, and Black Diamond Recon Stretch.
+These jackets, along with the Outdoor Research Carbide, taper at the waist and extend back out, creating a look that flatters natural contours (although the Carbide hem hits most testers around the waist, rather than a drop hem).
 We also think that the more traditional, straighter cut of The North Face Triclimate 3-in-1 looks nice and clean for those who prefer a more understated style.

 Features

-We particularly love the powder skirts on the Black Diamond Recon Stretch and Norrona Lofoten because they're removable when not needed, like for around-town use or when there isn't pow to slay on the mountain.
-Many brands' powder skirts are compatible with the same brand's ski pants, and you can attach them together so they become impenetrable to snow.
+We particularly love the powder skirts on the Black Diamond Recon Stretch and Norrona Lofoten because they're removable when not needed, like for around-town use or when there isn't deep snow on the mountain.
+Many brands' powder skirts are compatible with the same ski pants, and you can attach them together so they become impenetrable to snow.
 This compatibility is the most efficient way to wear a powder skirt, but it's not very helpful if you have different brands of jackets/pants.

 Pockets